ctb/titus-blog/src/releasing-khmer-1_0.rst

 What is new?
 ~~~~~~~~~~~~

-The last six months has been a process+code extravaganza.
+The last nine months has been a process+code extravaganza.
 Here are
 some of the things we did for 1.0, with an emphasis on the parts of
 the *process* we changed:

 1. Added continuous integration.
 Thanks in part to a Rackspace VM,
-   pull requests on github trigger builds and unit tests!
+   pull requests on github trigger builds and unit tests via Jenkins!

 2. Moved to a `pull request model <http://scottchacon.com/2011/08/31/github-flow.html>`__ for development.